patrickmelix/PLAMS/doc/source/cookbook/cookbook.rst

 Directly from Functions
 -----------------------

-Results can be either red from previous calculations (see `How to load old jobs <LoadOldJobs.html>`_) or from an AMSResults instance of a computation just executed within the same workflow.
+Results can be either red from previous calculations (see :ref:`accessing_old_jobs`) or from an AMSResults instance of a computation just executed within the same workflow.
 In either case an AMSResults object should be present at runtime::

    myAMSJob.run()